 The article also details how vibrant, extraordinary, and flashy Brinley’s life was.
 I cannot help but think that he regularly had healthy doses of adrenaline which pushed him into bigger and more incredible endeavors as time went on.
 Brinley seemed to live many lives.
 Always on the go.
 Always looking for the next exciting thing.
 Always doing something big.

 I have a mixed review of The Mad Scientists’ Club.
 There are aspects about this series which are brilliant.
-And then, there are moral blindspots that sort of ruin the fun.
-This is light years more family friendly than The Great Brain, but it is no Henry Reed either.
+And then, there are moral blindspots that parents may wish to note.
 If read with a discerning parent, I see how this collection of short stories could fuel the scientific imagination of young readers while also offering some important teachable moments.
 Consistent with Brinley’s scientific career, the science in these stories is quite good.
 It is very practical and very inventive.
-As I said, however, the characters often (more often than I like) fail to stay on the moral high ground.
-Letting a young reader read this without parental support could possibly contribute to the faulty development of the moral imagination.

 “…a single idea may be a possession so precious in itself, so fruitful, that the parent cannot fitly allow the child’s selection of ideas to be a matter of chance.” – Charlotte Mason, Home Education – Vol 1, p.
 174